 Blood sample - capillary; Fingerstick; Heelstick

 Garza D, Becan-McBride K. Capillary blood specimens.
 In: Garza D, Becan-McBride K, eds.
 Phlebotomy Handbook.
 9th ed.
-Upper Saddle River, NJ: Pearson Prentice-Hall; 2015:chap 11.
+Upper Saddle River, NJ: Pearson; 2015:chap 11.

 Vajpayee N, Graham SS, Bem S. Basic examination of blood and bone marrow.
 In: McPherson RA, Pincus MR, eds.
 Henry's Clinical Diagnosis and Management by Laboratory Methods.
 23rd ed.
 St Louis, MO: Elsevier; 2017:chap 30.

 Updated by: Liora C. Adler, MD, Pediatric Emergency Medicine, Joe DiMaggio Children's Hospital, Hollywood, FL.
 Review provided by VeriMed Healthcare Network.
 Also reviewed by David Zieve, MD, MHA, Medical Director, Brenda Conaway, Editorial Director, and the A.D.A.M.
 Editorial team.